Conference Sponsor

 SPONSOR

-• Three invitations to judge competition of choice
+- Three invitations to judge competition of choice & address the crowd pre-competition

-• Company logo on event tee sleeve, stage backdrop, & opening welcome message
+- Logo on 3d winner’s checks, event tee sleeve, stage backdrop, & opening welcome message

-• All sponsor recognition on event signage, website, annual report, and social media
+- Recognition in AIBL’s Quarterly Newsletter, all event signage, website, annual report, & social media

 competition sponsor

-Support business plan, chapter of the year, and elevator pitch winners
+Support business plan, chapter of the year, solo entrepreneur pitch, & elevator pitch winners

-• Two invitations to judge competition of choice
+- Two invitations to judge competition of choice & address the crowd pre-competition

-• All sponsor recognition on event signage, website, annual report, and social media
+- Recognition in AIBL’s Quarterly Newsletter, all event signage, website, annual report, & social media

 elevate